 Taking its title from stage directions in “Waiting for Godot,” “All Wear Bowlers” tips its hat not only to Beckett but to Laurel & Hardy, Charlie Chaplin and Magritte.
+A vaudevillian riff on existential angst, this mostly silent piece showcases the precision-instrument performances of two intellectual clowns.
 Arthur Miller’s remark that “Godot” was “vaudeville at the edge of the cliff” is an apt description of this tragicomedy, although comparisons with its betters don’t hold up.

 The show begins with an onstage screening of a silent film.
 Long shot: the classic Beckettian landscape of a road and a dead tree in the middle of nowhere.
 A tiny figure appears on a tree limb, jumps off to join another, both wearing bowlers.

 Off they go, toward us, only to discover they are lost.
 The map they carry merely shows a road with an X on it and “you are here.”

 Popular on Variety